3D scanning solutions

 Structured-light, time-of-flight, and laser triangulation 3D scanners offer a level of versatility and real-time feedback that can’t currently be achieved with photogrammetry.

 How does this technology work?
 The scanner emits laser pulses.
 As they are reflected back from a surface, they are picked up by the scanner’s receiver, and the scanner calculates the time (fractions of a second) each pulse took to return.
 Collecting and recording information about the millions of pulses bounced back, the scanner forms a picture of a surface.
 The accuracy varies depending on the solution used and the area to be digitized.
-If you’re scanning a building with a stationary, tripod-mounted 3D scanner, expect it to deliver scans of submillimeter accuracy; if you need to map a large area of terrain and you’re scanning it from an airplane or UAV, your tolerances may reach several centimeters.
+If you’re scanning a building with a stationary, tripod-mounted 3D scanner, expect it to deliver scans accurate down to just a couple of millimeters; if you need to map a large area of terrain and you’re scanning it from an airplane or UAV, your tolerances may reach several centimeters.

 Pros & cons of 3D scanners

-As you can conclude from the first part of this article, either a structured-light, laser triangulation, or TOF 3D scanner can be a go-to tool when you need a precise digital replica of a relatively small object or a large surface area.
-It is exactly the accuracy of the spatial data provided by quality 3D scanning solutions that makes them indispensable tools in fields where an accuracy error can lead to irreversible consequences or even a disaster.
-3D scanners are relied upon in industrial design and engineering, where high-profile specialists use them for a wide range of purposes, for instance, to develop electronics, ensure the stable operation of pipework, perform quality control of mass-produced mechanical parts, etc.
+As you can conclude from the first part of this article, structured-light, laser triangulation, and TOF scanners can all deliver precise digital replicas of relatively small objects or large surface areas.
+The accuracy of the spatial data provided by quality 3D scanning solutions makes them indispensable tools in fields where an accuracy error can lead to irreversible consequences or even a disaster.
+3D scanners are relied upon in industrial design and engineering, where high-profile specialists use them for a wide range of purposes, for instance, to develop electronics, ensure the stable operation of pipework, and inspect the quality of mass-produced mechanical parts.

 Photogrammetry vs. 3D scanning